suinleelab/PAUSE/README.md

     add_auxiliary_module=True # whether or not to include a densely connected auxiliary module )

+# train pmVAE model
+pmvae.train(train_dataset, # a PyTorch dataset object containing the training expression samples
+              val_dataset, # a PyTorch dataset object containing the val expression samples max_epochs=200, # Maximum number of epochs to train lr=0.001, # learning rate of the adam optimizer used to train the model beta=1e-5, # weight multiplier of KL loss term batch_size=256, # samples per batch
+              pathway_dropout=True, # whether or not to train with pathway dropout scheme as defined in pmVAE paper checkpoint_path='pmvae_checkpoint.pkl' # path of model checkpoint
+              )
 ```
 ## Reproducing experiments and figures from paper